US could be in for 'a bad fall and a bad winter' if it's unprepared for a second wave of coronavirus, Fauci warns

-A second round of the coronavirus is 'inevitable,' the nation's leading epidemiologist says, but just how bad it is will depend on the progress the US makes in the coming months.
+A second round of the coronavirus is 'inevitable,' the nation's top infectious disease doctor says, but just how bad it is will depend on the progress the US makes in the coming months.

 So far, more than 1 million Americans have been infected and at least 58,355 have died.
 A leading model predicts more than 72,000 people will die in the US by early August.

-Note: CORRECTION: This story has been updated to correct the description of Anthony Fauci's medical expertise.